emanuelGitCodes/learnigThreeJs/README.md

-# learnigThreeJs
+# LearnigThreeJs
-Learning how to use tools
+The purpose of learning is to render and interact with different objects.